Simplify describing complex processes or algorithms by creating a flowchart.

 Lucidchart is a drag and drop flowchart builder that comes with a huge library of shapes and elements.
 You can start with a blank canvas or choose a template to make things real quick.
 All of the added shapes can be connected in proper sequence and customized in colors, text, etc.

 Once you’re done creating, you can save and share your flowchart in various formats and also collaborate with your team members at any point in time.
-Moreover, it lets you integrate with G Suite and Microsoft Office apps to increase productivity and achieve more while doing the same work.
+Moreover, it lets you integrate with Google Workspace and Microsoft Office apps to increase productivity and achieve more while doing the same work.

 As the name suggests, Diagrams allow you to make a flowchart and various diagrams meant for different purposes.
 It has way too many elements to add to your project, and it’s all divided into different categories, like basic, advanced, miscellaneous, etc.